Ansh0928/Polaris-Agent/README.md

 ---

-## What This Is
+## Why This Problem

+After talking to small and mid-size business owners across different industries, one thing kept coming up: **everyone is happy doing manual work — nobody wants to do admin.**

+The bigger insight was around staff.
+Most SMBs run on hourly-wage workers.
+You could build the simplest tool in the world and they still won't use it — not because it's hard, but because it disrupts the routine they've already built.
+Any system that requires a person to actively engage every day will fail.
+The real bottleneck isn't software — **it's the human in the loop.**

 I run a fresh food business — [Tasman Star Seafood Market](https://tasmanstarseafoodmarket.com.au), an Australian seafood retailer.
 Every morning, someone has to check what's expiring, what's running low, and what to reorder from which supplier.
-That person is usually me.
+That person was usually me.

 I didn't build an app for that problem.
 I built an agent.
 One that wakes up every morning, checks the warehouse, reasons about what it finds, and acts — without being told to.

 This is a working system in production, running against real inventory data, shipping daily.
 It made 22 tool calls in its first 7 days.
 Nobody prompted it once after setup.

-The insight behind it: most SMBs run on hourly-wage workers.
-Any system that requires daily human engagement will fail.
-The real bottleneck isn't software — it's the human in the loop. **Polaris removes that human from the loop entirely.**
+**Polaris removes that human from the loop entirely.**

 ---